 Analyse social policy as it applies to your profession, or area of interest, considering its broader economic, social, political, environmental and political contexts.
+Make a difference - learn how to put theory into practice.

-A relevant degree such as one from Social Sciences, Arts, Humanities or the human service professions.
+A relevant degree such as one from Social Sciences, Arts, Humanities or the human service professions

-Applicants with other degrees are assessed on their social sciences knowledge at interview, and an appropriate reading list will be devised for them.
+Applicants with other degrees are assessed on their social sciences knowledge at interview, and an appropriate reading list will be devised for them

-We accept applications from experienced practitioners with non-traditional qualifications.
+We accept applications from experienced practitioners with non-traditional qualifications

-APEL regulations will apply.
+APEL regulations will apply

-DBS clearance may be required depending on module selection.
+DBS clearance may be required depending on module selection

-UCAS code Direct Applications
+UCAS institution code P63

-Duration 1 year full-time or 2 years part-time
+Duration One year full-time or two years part-time

-How to apply for this courseContribute to socially just and sustainable academic research with impact in practice.
+Contribute to socially just and sustainable academic research with impact in practice.
 The MA Social Policy will be of particular interest to you if you are:

 This challenging programme is about making a difference with opportunities to theorise social policy in practice.

 The MA Social Policy will provide opportunities to actively engage in professional networks across a range of vibrant partnerships as well as contribute to socially just and sustainable academic research with impact in practice.
-A key feature of the programme is the emphasis on both breadth and depth of understanding of social policy analysis in its broader economic, social, environmental and political contexts.

 Explore policy from both British and International perspectives.

-Develop opportunities for global, employer and digital engagement through which to create a greater capacity for social policy practice and knowledge exchange.
+Develop opportunities for global, employer and digital engagement through which to create a greater capacity for social policy practice and knowledge exchange

-Develop confidence, capabilities and creativity to flourish in the worlds of study and employment.
+Develop confidence, capabilities and creativity to flourish in the worlds of study and employment

 “I chose to study social policy at Marjon, firstly because I rate the lecturers very highly after studying for my undergraduate degree here.
 Their teaching style is excellent and enables me to maximise my learning.
 Secondly, it is a really interesting subject and I knew I would benefit from the small class size.
 This gives more opportunities for interaction and discussion in our seassions.”